Lake Biwa: Archaeology

 The Awazu site, a submerged shell midden, is an important archaeological site of the Jōmon period.
 It goes back to the beginning of the Initial Jōmon period (c.
 9300 BCE).
 It lies near the southern end of Lake Biwa, close to Ōtsu, at a depth of two to three meters from the bottom.

 The site shows the use of plant and animal food resources by the Jōmon people.
 It also highlights the significance of nut consumption during this period.

 Awazu Midden 3 is dated to the Middle Jōmon (3520–2470 BCE).
 An abundance of horse chestnuts were uncovered here (about 40% of their total estimated diet).
-This indicates that, by this later period, a sophisticated processing technology was mastered in order to remove the harmful tannic acid, and make this food safe for consumption.
+This indicates that by this later period, a sophisticated processing technology had been mastered to remove the harmful tannic acid and make this food safe for consumption.

 Ishiyama-dera is another such site, but dating to the Early Jōmon (5000-3520 BCE) on Lake Biwa.